cp-algorithms/cp-algorithms/src/contrib.md

 In case you want to make some bigger changes, like adding a new article, or edit multiple files, you should fork the project in the traditional way, create a branch, modify the files in the Github UI or locally on your computer, and create a pull-request.
 If you are unfamiliar with the workflow, read [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/).

-In case you are adding a new article, start by copying some other article in order to have the required header lines, and make sure to link to the article from the main (index.md) page.
+In case you are adding a new article, make sure to link to the article from the main (index.md) page.

 ## Syntax